 Dr. Capozzi is a graduate of the NY College of Osteopathic Medicine.
-She completed a residency in family medicine and is board certified by the American College of Osteopathic Family Physicians, as well as a diplomate of the National Board of Osteopathic Medical Examiners (NBOME).
-She is also a board certified nutrition specialist (CNS).
-As part of her commitment to lifelong learning, Dr. Capozzi completed a Mini-Fellowship in Clinical Nutrition at the NY Academy of Medicine, as well as a Mini- Fellowship in Geriatric Medical Education and Career Development at the Mount Sinai School of Medicine.
+She completed a residency in family medicine and is board certified by the American College of Osteopathic Family Physicians, as well as a diplomat of the National Board of Osteopathic Medical Examiners (NBOME).
+She is also a board-certified nutrition specialist (CNS).
+As part of her commitment to lifelong learning, Dr. Capozzi completed a Mini-Fellowship in Clinical Nutrition at the NY Academy of Medicine and a Mini- Fellowship in Geriatric Medical Education and Career Development at the Mount Sinai School of Medicine.

 - Capozzi, B. (2020).
 The Practice of Medicine: A Novel Online Course for Clinical Clerks.
 The Journal of the American Osteopathic Association, 120(3), e14. https://doi.org/10.7556/jaoa.2020.035

 - Capozzi, B. & Jeger, A. M. (2020, March 25).
 Communication for academic leaders: A skills development workshop [Presentation].
 Educating Leaders 2020, the Annual Conference of the American Association of Colleges of Osteopathic Medicine, Washington, DC.